Michigan among U.S. states likely hurt by potential NAFTA changes: Fitch

 Business groups have largely praised NAFTA and hope to convince all three governments to make minimal changes to the pact.
 U.S.-Canada-Mexico trade has quadrupled since NAFTA took effect in 1994, surpassing $1 trillion in 2015.

-While several other states export a significant amount of products to Canada and Mexico, Michigan is an "outlier" in Fitch's analysis because of the Great Lake State's global role in the automotive sector and proximity to Canada, the report said.
+While several other states export a significant amount of products to Canada and Mexico, Michigan is an "outlier" in Fitch's analysis because of the state's global role in the automotive sector and proximity to Canada, the report said.

 Sixty-five percent of the Michigan's exports went to Canada and Mexico in 2016, totaling 7.4 percent of its gross state product, it said.